qiuyue1993/Notes/CVPR2020/Reading list.md

 - Vision-Dialog Navigation by Exploring Cross-Modal Memory

+Abstract: We propose the Cross-modal Memory Network (CMN) for remembering and understanding the rich information relevant to historical navigation actions.

+Method:  Our CMN consists of two memory modules, the language memory module (L-mem) and the visual memory module (V-mem).
+Specifically, L-mem learns latent relationships between the current language interaction and a dialog history by employing a multi-head attention mechanism.
+V-mem learns to associate the current visual views and the cross-modal memory about the previous navigation actions.
+The crossmodal memory is generated via a vision-to-language attention and a language-to-vision attention.
+Benefiting from the collaborative learning of the L-mem and the V-mem, our CMN is able to explore the memory about the decision making of historical navigation actions which is for the current step.

+Results: Experiments on the CVDN dataset show that our CMN outperforms the previous state-of-the-art model by a significant margin on both seen and unseen environments.

 ### Image Captioning / Image Captioning Generation (Oral:1/7)

 - More Grounded Image Captioning by Distilling Image-Text Matching Model